 Michael has travelled extensively across Canada, visited and conducted business in over 150 northern communities from coast to coast to coast in all of our Indigenous communities and nations.
 His portfolio included direct capital investment in northern communities, including the introduction of new stores and new concepts as well as conducting business in traditional segments of Indigenous trade.

-Patricia Li is a graduate of the Ivey Business School, Western University, a Chartered Professional Accountant (CPA) and an Institute-Certified Director (ICD.D).
+Patricia Li is the Senior Vice President, Operations and Business Optimization at CPA Canada.
+She is a graduate of the Ivey Business School, Western University, a Chartered Professional Accountant (CPA) and an Institute-Certified Director (ICD.D).

 Patricia held a number of senior executive positions with the Government of Ontario as an Assistant Deputy Minister.
 She was an Assistant Deputy Minister within the Health Ministry for the last 10 years to provide emergency health services to all Ontarians and funding assistance for assistive devices and medical supplies to people with disabilities including managing the Ontario Health insurance program.